jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 The type of widget to be instantiated is given in the `widget_class` string.

-In the python implementation, this string is actually the key in a registry of widget types.
-In the case where the key is not found, it is parsed as a `module` `+` `class` string.
+In the ipywidgets implementation, this string is actually the key in a registry of widget types.
+In the ipywidgets implementation, widget types are registered in the dictionary with the `register` decorator.
+For example the integral progress bar class is registered with `@register('Jupyter.IntProgress')`.
+When the `widget_class` is not in the registry, it is parsed as a `module` `+` `class` string.

-In the Python implementation of the kernel, widget types are registered in the dictionary with the `register` decorator.
-For example the integral progress bar is registered with `register('Jupyter.IntProgress')`.

-TODO: give a list in another document of the core widgets and each widget_class string.

 #### Sending a `comm_open` message upon instantiation of a widget

-Symmetrically, when instantiating a widget in the kernel, a `comm_open` message is sent to the frontend.
+Symmetrically, when instantiating a widget in the kernel, a `comm_open` message is sent to the frontend:

 ```
 {